Grandma used to do that! Little practical tips and tricks for the kitchen...

 Potatoes:

 3. Before frying, dry the cut potatoes or roll them in a little flour.
-The fat should be well heated and should cover the potatoes.
+The fat should be well heated and cover the potatoes.

 Lemon: